activecm/ipfix-rita/README.md

 ```
 arriving somewhat regularly.
 Press Ctrl-C to exit.
 If you don't get any of
 these lines after a minute or so, your router may not be configured correctly
-to send these records to the ipfix-rita system.
+to send these records to the IPFIX-RITA system.
 Double check your router
 configuration; make sure it's sending records to the IPFIX-RITA system's IP
 address and to UDP port 2055.